hackingcrosss/citadel/README.md

   4. Fetches `sending_dns_records` (SPF, DKIM, CNAME) and `receiving_dns_records` (MX) from Mailgun
   5. Pushes all DNS records to the selected Cloudflare zone one by one, handling "already exists" gracefully
   6. Verifies domain with Mailgun after DNS propagation
+  7. Once all sending DNS records are verified, enables "Add to GoPhish" button which creates a Mailgun SMTP credential and a GoPhish sending profile in one step (auto-generates password, uses region-aware SMTP host)
 - **Point Domain**: Unified card with target type selector:
   - **EC2 Instance (direct)**: Creates an A record pointing to the instance's public IP, with optional Cloudflare proxy
   - **Service (via NPM reverse proxy)**: Creates an A record pointing to the NPM host's public IP (configured in Settings), then creates an NPM proxy host forwarding to the target.
 Target can be selected from a container dropdown (auto-fills IP and port) or entered manually.